unbit/uwsgi-docs/Go.rst

 A uWSGI loop engine for goroutines is automatically embedded in the uWSGI library when you build it with the go plugin.

-To spawn goroutines in each uWSGI process just add goroutines = N option, where N is the number of goroutines to spawn
+To spawn goroutines in each uWSGI process just add the ``goroutines = N`` option, where N is the number of goroutines to spawn.

 .. code-block:: ini